bcspragu/Codenames/web/README.md

   The important thing is to make sure the client is actually respecting the `Set-Cookie` response header, or auth won't actually work.

+* `PATCH /api/user` - Updates the logged in user.
+  NOTE: This isn't actually implemented yet.

 * `GET /api/user` - Loads information about the currently logged in user, returns `null` if there's no authentication header, or the account isn't found, etc, etc.